"Residential" Off-Centre-Fed Dipole

 This post was inspired by the following video by Ted Edwards, W3TB.
 It is an excellent video for highlighting the advantages of an OCFD.
 In the video, he makes mention of an article that was published in the November 2018 edition of CQ Magazine.
 I wrote to Ted and he was kind enough to pass it along to me.
 Click here for the PDF version of that article.

-The OCFD antenna needs a 4:1 balun/transformer to knock the ~200ohm impedance down for the rig.
-This needs to be a Current balun and not a voltage balun.
-The 4:1 transformers that are produced by LDG are all voltage baluns and should be avoided for this application.
-You can easily make your own 4:1 transformer by creating two identical 1:1 chokes and connecting them together.
+Commercial products such as the 4:1 transformer produced by LDG (the grey one) may be used in conjunction with a 1:1 isolating it from the coax.
+You can easily make your own 4:1 current balun by creating two identical 1:1 chokes and connecting them together.
 The iron ferrite core choice should be either a type 31 or type 43.
 The following image shows enamel wire wrapped on the 2643251002 type 43 core.

 What makes this a "residential" antenna is the shorter overall length.
 And, it differs a bit from other OCFDs in that it isn't exactly the typical 1/3 2/3 split.
 This antenna uses 27' and 41' measurements.
 The article and video goes into full detail about the design considerations as well as the SWR readings - all of which are manageable with an onboard or external tuner.
 This convenience with low trade offs, as well as gain and the directional nature of this antenna make it an awesome choice for a home setup or for portable use.